launchdarkly/terraform-provider-launchdarkly/website/docs/index.html.markdown

 ## Argument Reference

-The following argument is supported:
+The provider supports the following arguments:

-- `access_token` - (Optional) The [personal access token](https://docs.launchdarkly.com/docs/api-access-tokens) used to authenticate with LaunchDarkly.
-This can also be set via the `LAUNCHDARKLY_ACCESS_TOKEN` environment variable.
-Either `access_token` or `oauth_token` must be provided.
+- `access_token` - (Optional) The [personal access token](https://docs.launchdarkly.com/docs/api-access-tokens) you use to authenticate with LaunchDarkly.
+You can also set this with the `LAUNCHDARKLY_ACCESS_TOKEN` environment variable.
+You must provide either `access_token` or `oauth_token`.

-- `oauth_token` - (Optional) An OAuth V2 token used to authenticate with LaunchDarkly.
-This can also be set via the `LAUNCHDARKLY_OAUTH_TOKEN` environment variable.
-Either `access_token` or `oauth_token` must be provided.
+- `oauth_token` - (Optional) An OAuth V2 token you use to authenticate with LaunchDarkly.
+You can also set this with the `LAUNCHDARKLY_OAUTH_TOKEN` environment variable.
+You must provide either `access_token` or `oauth_token`.

 - `api_host` - (Optional) The LaunchDarkly host address.
-If this argument is not specified, the default host address of `https://app.launchdarkly.com` will be used.
+If this argument is not specified, the default host address is `https://app.launchdarkly.com`.